Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Applications

 so that

-This matrix is clearly non-negative (since $Q$ is positive definite), and moreover it cannot have $0$ as an eigenvalue, because the associated eigenvector $v \in \mathbb{C}^n$ would necessarily satisfy $X_1 (x; \lambda) v = 0$ for all $x \in [0,1]$, and this would contradict linear independence of the columns of $X_1 (x; \lambda)$ (as solutions of (\ref{sl-eqn})).
+which is clearly non-negative (since $Q$ is positive definite), and moreover it cannot have $0$ as an eigenvalue, because the associated eigenvector $v \in \mathbb{C}^n$ would necessarily satisfy $X_1 (x; \lambda) v = 0$ for all $x \in [0,1]$, and this would contradict linear independence of the columns of $X_1 (x; \lambda)$ (as solutions of (\ref{sl-eqn})).